shotgunsoftware/tk-toolchain/README.md

 By installing `tk-toolchain`, you will get the following tools:

 `pytest_tank_test`: This is a `pytest` plugin that allows to easily run Toolkit tests written with `tk-core`'s `TankTestBase`, regardless of the repository.
 It also provides a collection of environment variables and a test engine to help application developers to write tests.
-It will also inform a developer if frameworks are missing for the tests to work correctly.
+It will also inform a developer if a repository should be cloned for the tests to work properly.

 `tk-docs-preview`: This tool allows to preview the documentation in the `docs` folder of a Toolkit application.